 How to Win Friends and Influence People is book about things that we all know deep down there but need to be reminded of from time to time.
-The point the book is trying to convey boils down to simply observation: life is easier if you are making it easier for other people too.
+The point the book is trying to convey boils down to simple observation: life is easier if you are making it easier for other people too.
 By appreciating, smiling, choosing the right words, not criticising, and taking other person’s needs into consideration.

-In full honesty, I skipped a few pages here and there because the lesson of each chapter was usually conveyad by multiple examples and one was often enough to understand what is the author trying to say.
+In full honesty, I skipped a few pages here and there because the lesson of each chapter was conveyed by multiple examples and one was often enough to understand what is the author trying to say.
 The book isn’t groundbreaking in any way, the examples and stories are slightly historical, but the overall tone is heartwarming and the takeaways are true to the heart.

 - Fundamental techniques in handling people

-- Don’t criticise, condemn, or complain; instead, try to understand them, what they want and why they do things they do
+- Don’t criticise, condemn, or complain; instead, try to understand them, what they want and why they do things they do.

 - Arouse in other people an eager want; don’t force your ideas on others, make them want to be part of it.